clairedavid/ml_in_hep/about/instructor.md

 I was initially trained as an engineer at the [Institut National des Sciences Appliquées (INSA)](https://www.insa-toulouse.fr/en/index.html) in Toulouse, France.

-I switched to fundamental science with a PhD at the [University of Victoria](https://www.uvic.ca/science/physics/index.php) in Canada, mostly based at [TRIUMF](https://www.triumf.ca/) in Vancouver.
+I switched to fundamental science with a PhD in Particle Physics at the [University of Victoria](https://www.uvic.ca/science/physics/index.php) in Canada.
+I was based at [TRIUMF](https://www.triumf.ca/) in Vancouver and was stationned from 2012 until mid-2013 at CERN between Switzerland and France.

 After a postdoctoral fellowship at [DESY](https://www.desy.de/) in Hamburg, Germany, I started as Assistant Professor at [York University](https://www.yorku.ca/science/physics/), north of Toronto, Canada.